Zeke-OS/zeke/README.md

 News
 ----
-- There will be optional support for full pre-emption of kernel mode
 - Merging some things from freebsd (signal handling, sysctl)
 - Dev subsys removed and will be soon replaced with devfs and virtual file system